 MoodLogic was creating a new way for people to discover music.
 They had a big and complex set of data, but no intuitive or understandable way for the casual listener to use it.
 After a deeply collaborative research phase, Triplecode developed of a set of interfaces that emulated the way people use music.
 The results classified songs in terms of moods and listening environments, and gave a hands-on and fluid experience for exploring the data.

 Open Innovation to transform an organization

 People don’t want to be spoken to.
 They want to participate and collaborate.
-And we’ve worked on a wide range of projects that engage people — including museum exhibitions, educational toolkits, and enterprise-scale open innovation and community platforms.
+And I’ve worked on a wide range of projects that engage people — including museum exhibitions, educational toolkits, and enterprise-scale open innovation and community platforms.
 They let people have shared experiences — often in unexpected domains — that are radically more valuable than solitary ones.

 Developing & communicating new possibilities

 With vehicles increasingly online and connected, the automotive world is going through a radical transformation.
-We have worked with BMW on multiple future-looking projects including vehicle interface strategies, interaction and design concepts, customer scenarios, and communication tools.
+I have worked with BMW on multiple future-looking projects including vehicle interface strategies, interaction and design concepts, customer scenarios, and communication tools.

 Embracing disruptive innovations

 With the introduction of their Surface table, Microsoft needed designers to understand and embrace a radically new interaction design paradigm.
-We worked with Microsoft to develop a toolkit that helped designers not just learn the new design language, but inspired them to be more creative.
+I worked with Microsoft to develop a toolkit that helped designers not just learn the new design language, but inspired them to be more creative.